pcarbo/genetic-data-analysis-rcc-2/episodes/04-plot-genomewide-scan.md

 cat plink.qassoc | tr --squeeze-repeats " " > plink_new.qassoc
 ```

-Now that we have had some
+We now have a new PLINK results file that is more easily read into R.

-practice using `read.table` to read tables or spreadsheets from text
+Now that we have had some practice using `read.table` to read tables
-files, this step should be a little easier this time around.
-First,
+or spreadsheets from text files, this step should be a little easier
-open up R:
+this time around.
+First, open up R:

 ```bash
 cd ~/git/gda2